hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/399_guru_avatara.md

 it be continued then?

-*A*. — Yes, that joy is a hindrance to spiritual practice, its name being Rasâsvâdana (tasting of the sweetness).
+*A*. — Yes, that joy is a hindrance to spiritual practice, its name being Rasāsvādana (tasting of the sweetness).
 One must rise above that.

 *Q*. — Is it good to practice Japa for a long time, though the mind may be wandering?